 Media sales executives also often work in commercial event planning, such as product launches or fundraisers.
 Initiative is the name of the game when it comes to what they do, as a media sales executive is usually the one in charge of cold-pitching an idea to a client as well as putting together and defending sales reports to each of their clients.

-While the specific day-to-day for a media sales executive does vary wildly, here are a handful of activities that a media sales executive will perform on a day to day basis:
+While the specific day-to-day for a media sales executive does vary wildly, here are a handful of activities that a media sales executive will perform on a day-to-day basis:

 Ultimately, this is a job that asks a lot of its people—every day can be a new and different surprise!